How " DE " in French can TOTALLY CHANGE the meaning of a sentence + BONUS

 Every week, I post videos to help you progress in French.

-In French, as in all other languages, there are expressions and it only takes one tiny word to slip into that expression or sentence to completely change the meaning of the expression or sentence.
+In French, as in all other languages, there are expressions, and all it takes is one tiny word slipped into that expression or phrase to completely change its meaning.

-That's why today we're going to see the difference between missing something and missing FROM something.
+That's why today we're going to look at the difference between missing something and missing DE something.

 Let's start with missing something.
-When we miss something, it literally means that we miss something or in more familiar French, that we miss something.
+When you miss something, it literally means you miss something, or in more colloquial French, loupe quelque chose.

 In English, we could say missing something.

-To miss something or to miss something, to miss something, means that you have failed or that you have been absent, that you are not where you should be.
+To miss something or to miss out on something means that you've failed or been absent, that you're not where you should be.

 I will give you some examples.
 This will help you understand better.

 First example.
-I missed the highway exit, I was not paying attention, I will take the next one.
+I missed the freeway exit, I wasn't paying attention, I'll take the next one.

-I was on the highway and I didn't get out where I should have gotten out.
+I was on the freeway and didn't get out where I should have.

 So I missed, I missed the exit.